shopware/docs/products/extensions/b2b-suite/guides/storefront/product-search.md

 # Product Search

-## Description

-Our product search is a small Storefront Plugin which allows you to create input fields with autocompletion for products.
+Our product search is a small Storefront Plugin that allows you to create input fields with autocompletion for products.
 A small example is shown below.
 The plugin deactivates the default autocompletion for this field from your browser.

 {% raw %}